 I recommend exploring the Centro Storico on foot purely to experience your favorite landmarks from today when they are illuminated beneath the night sky.
 And of course, let any bars tempt you in for a glass of Chianti!

 Now that you know exactly what to do in Rome in one day, this draws my guide to an end.
 I hope that this Rome itinerary will help you maximize your short stay in this beautiful city which is a haven of historical and cultural sights.
+If you have more time in Rome, don’t forget to check out my perfect 3 day Rome itinerary!

 If you have any questions about how to see Rome in a day or traveling to Italy in general then feel free to send me an email, reach out on social media, or drop a comment below.
 I’d love to hear from you!